arbolitoloco/code_journal/README.md

 8. Started building my Random Quote Machine for Free Code Camp with CSS/HTML/jQuery

 9. Learning Jekyll in order to put my new repository to work.
 Wrote some things in Markdown.

+10. Built a test app for Ruby on Rails.